05sanjaykumar/GitSlice/README.md

 ## 🌟 Why GitSlice?

-Because cloning an entire repo when you just want one folder is like ordering a pizza and getting the whole restaurant.
+Because cloning an entire repo when you just want one folder or file is like ordering a pizza and getting the whole restaurant.
 GitSlice gives you just the slice you need.